Always up to date

 Issue 63 of GEO WISSEN analyses physical symptoms and provides lots of tips.
 ‘Wounds heal slower if you’re stressed’ and ‘positive emotions can alleviate the progress of many illnesses, while negative ones aggravate them’ according to GEO Wissen, issue no. 63.

-“When I wear the [Virtual Reality (VR)] glasses, I don’t think about my illness”
+“When I wear the [Virtual Reality (VR)] headset, I don’t think about my illness”

 describes a childhood cancer patient her experience with the Magic Horizons VR applications in “COLUMBA – Das Palliativ-Portal Magazin”.
 “In addition to numerous senior citizens who are calmer and in a more positive mood as a result of their digital journeys, nursing staff also report their own virtual time-outs, which make them more relaxed, more balanced and thus ultimately more stress-resistant.”